kitsilanosoftware/MonoTizen.VMs/README.md

 Bundles are subdirs in `bundles/`, and currently include:

-  * `mono-tizen-devel`: Prepares the VM for MonoTizen development by including (but not pre-installing!) the required RPM packages, and creating an initialization script.
+  * `mono-tizen-devel`: Prepares the VM for MonoTizen development by including (but not pre-installing!) the required RPM packages in the image, and creating a series of initialization scripts.

-    Note that when the VM is first booted, it is necessary to run:
+    Note that when the VM is first booted, it is necessary to run the following simple command:

-        $ su -c /root/mono-tizen-devel-install.sh
-        $ su -c /root/mono-tizen-fix-owners.sh
+        $ su -c /root/setup.sh

-    before proceeding with development;
+    before proceeding with actual development;

   * `mono-tizen-build`: Installs the build scripts from the `MonoTizen.BuildScripts` repository within the VM, and prepares